Skip to content

 };

-/* Fractional knapsack: Greedy */
+/* Fractional knapsack: Greedy algorithm */

 double fractionalKnapsack(vector<int> &wgt, vector<int> &val, int cap) {